Aggregates/MI_HW2/TechnicalReport.md

 ## Learning and Search Algorithm Pseudocode ##

 This section will show pseudocode of the various algorithms used by the agents.
 The general structure of these algorithms can be found in various implementations and has also been derived from information in lectures.

+### Minimax ###
+Treats the game as a two-player adversarial game rather than a one-player puzzle.
+The max player chooses the best option to maximise it's score, whereas the min player attempts to place a 2 or 4 in the "worst" position available.
+This implementation was found to be too slow to produce any meaningful results.

+    def minimax(game, depth, player)
+        if depth==0 or game.over
+            bestscore = heuristic value of game position else
+            if player==max
+                bestscore = smallest negative number
+                newboard = copy board position
+                for each possible move
+                    currentdirection, currentscore = minimax(newboard, depth-1, min)
+                    if currentscore>bestscore
+                        bestscore = currentscore
+                        bestdirection = move
+            else
+                bestscore = largest positive number
+                newboard = copy board position
+                for each available cell in newboard
+                    add a new tile (2 or 4)
+                    currentdirection, currentscore = minimax(newboard, depth-1, max)
+                    if currentscore<bestscore
+                        bestscore = currentscore

+        return bestdirection, bestscore

-### Alpha-Beta Pruning ###
+### Minimax with Alpha-Beta Pruning ###
 This search algorithm combines the heuristic calculation of a particular game position with alpha-beta pruning top improve search time in discarding the nodes which will not produce a valid result within the bounds.
 The alpha and beta bounds are gradually reduced by examining the heuristic value of the game position at the given depth of the game tree.
 Obviously a greater depth requires more searches and therefore takes longer.
 A balance must be found between performance and accuracy.

     def alphabetarecurs(node, depth, max depth, alpha, beta) if depth=0 or node is terminal: